- Departments A - D

 Rural Main Streets Technical Assistance Program – Meadow Vista

-About the project
+About the program

 Workshops and presentations

-As part of the Rural Main Street Technical Assistance Program, community input is essential to creating a collective town center strategy.
-In addition to the project advisory group composed of County staff and local community stakeholders, a public survey was also distributed to ensure local voices were heard in setting a vision for Placer Hills Road and the center of Meadow Vista.
+To facilitate a community-led demonstration event, a community advisory group was formed to lead the execution of the demonstration event and a public survey was distributed to identify the temporary design concepts.
 The survey gathered feedback on the ultimate corridor vision by asking three open-ended questions pertaining to the current conditions of Placer Hills Road and future hopes for the town center.
 In total, over 300 respondents participated in the survey.

 Utilizing feedback from the public survey and workshop, the community advisory group led the development of the temporary installation project with continued technical support from the Local Government Commission and Placer County.
 The installation designs aimed to support safety, beautification, community space, and local businesses.
 All designs also underscored the community vision and design criteria required under the Meadow Vista Community Plan.
 To prepare for the event, the Local Government Commission also created a comprehensive toolkit outlining the necessary steps to carry out a successful demonstration.
 You can view the temporary demonstration toolkit here Version OptionsRural Main Streets Technical Assistance Program – Meadow VistaHeadline.
 Some of the concepts discussed in the toolkit and implemented at the demonstration event are also shown below.